Superior Ultraman 8 Brothers: Plot

 All of the city hears the broadcast and Daigo, Asuka, and Gamu are inspired.
 They're approached by Hayata, Dan, and Hakuto.
 The three men remind Daigo a phrase that he once told them: "As long we don't give up, Ultraman will surely come".
 This triggers a vision which reveals the little girl's wish: For Daigo and his friends to become Ultramen and save the Earth.
 A light surrounds Daigo, giving him the Sparklence as he realizes that he is the seventh hero and transforms into Ultraman Tiga.
-The crowd watches him as Tiga fights the monsters while Gamu and Asuka watch.
+The crowd watches him as Tiga fights the Kaijus while Gamu and Asuka watch.
 Hipporit traps Tiga in his cylinder to turn him into a statue, but Asuka and Gamu in turn transform into Ultraman Dyna and Ultraman Gaia.
-With support from the cheering populace, they free Tiga from the cylinder and he destroys the monsters with his Zeperion Ray.
+With support from the cheering populace, they free Tiga from the cylinder and he destroys the Kaijus with his Zeperion Beam.

-However, the same mysterious cloaked beings use their powers to resurrect the five monsters and forming the gigantic Giga Chimaira.
+However, the same mysterious cloaked beings use their powers to resurrect the five Kaijus and forming the gigantic Giga Chimaira.
 Tiga, Dyna, and Gaia can barely hold them off, and Dan declares that anyone who believes in Ultraman can achieve victory.
 Dan and Hayata's wives Anne and Fuji appear, and remembering their other lives as Ultramen, transform and free Mebius.
 Giga Chimaira tries to flee Earth, but the Ultramen use their combined powers to destroy him once and for all.
 The cloaked beings declare their intention to destroy all Ultramen in all universes, but are defeated by the Ultras.
 As they revert to their human forms, Go is informed that his wife has recovered from her injuries.
 Mirai bids farewell and returns to his universe, vowing to see them again in another time and place.

 Years later, Asuka has become a pro baseball player, commended by team captain Gosuke Hibiki as his finest player.
 Meanwhile, Gamu has become a popular and successful scientist, who has developed an anti-gravity mechanism.
 Daigo has finally achieved his lifelong dream of becoming an astronaut and has married Rena.
 While playing, their daughter Hikari meets the girl with the red shoes.

 Sometime later, the 150-year-old ship monument had turned into a spaceship where everyone makes their way to M78.
-Daigo was commended by the Chief of United Nations, Sawai for a good job.
+Daigo is commended by the Chief of United Nations, Sawai for a good job.
 As the ship blasts off, the crowd cheers as it were followed by four jets which aboarded by the elders.
-As they exiting the Earth atmosphere, Daigo commends that it's time to reach M78 and by doing so, all ships activates the hyperjump sequences.
+As they exit the Earth atmosphere, Daigo commends that it's time to reach M78 and by doing so, all ships activate the hyperjump sequences.